edgeimpulse/workshop-silabs-thunderboard-sense-2/README.md

 * `Unknown`, moving the board randomly.

 Feel free to classify other kind of movements, such as `updown`, `snake`, `wave` like in this [tutorial](https://docs.edgeimpulse.com/docs/continuous-gestures) or `squats`, `jumping jacks` and `rest` like in this [tutorial](https://github.com/edgeimpulse/example-SparkFun-MicroMod-nRF52840).

+The public version of this project can be found here: [https://studio.edgeimpulse.com/public/45631/latest](https://studio.edgeimpulse.com/public/45631/latest)

 ### 1) Flash default Edge Impulse firmware